RMT Element #3: The Practical Engine for “Doing No Harm and Working as One.”

 What Are Team Work Agreements?

-A Work Agreement is not a flimsy “ground rule.”
+A Work Agreement is not a flimsy “ground rule” or a temporary “meeting icebreaker.”
 It is a serious, emotionally mature promise to transform non-productive work behavior.
-There are two primary types:
+To ensure psychological safety at work, the RMT process shows you how to create two primary types:

 - Process Agreements: These describe who does what.
 They define roles, responsibilities, and procedures.